scrapy/parsel/docs/xpath-tutorial.rst

     (from the `XML Path Language 1.0 <https://www.w3.org/TR/xpath/>`__ specification)

-This abstract from the official specifications says it all:

--  *"XPath is a language"*: an XPath expression is a character string...
--  *"for addressing parts of an XML document"*: ...a string that that you pass to an XPath engine acting over an XML (or HTML) document, outputting parts of it, and following the data model explained below.
+In other words: you write an XPath expression as a string, pass it to an XPath engine together with an XML (or HTML) document, and get back the parts of that document it points to -- following the data model described below.

 Why learn XPath?
 ----------------